18F/18f.gsa.gov/_join/index.md

 We collect applications during the period specified in the job posting (usually five days to two weeks).
 We consider all applications collected within a given period a cohort and evaluate them against each other.

 Once the application period ends, you can't add to or modify your application.
-However, there's no limit to the number of times you can apply.

 We begin evaluating applications using a qualification process called [Category Rating](https://www.opm.gov/policy-data-oversight/hiring-information/competitive-hiring/#url=Category-Rating).
-Following this process, we evaluate each application against specific competencies (you can find these in the position description you're applying for) and categorize each as Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.
+Following this process, we evaluate each application against specific competencies (you can find these in the job posting) and categorize each as Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.

-Once we've evaluated all applications within the cohort, we hand them off to the selection panel, which identifies which applicants to interview.
-We also apply [Veterans' Preference](http://www.fedshirevets.gov/job/vetpref/index.aspx).
+Once we've evaluated all applications within the cohort, we send all the applications and evaluation scores to General Services Administration (GSA) Human Resources, our partner in the hiring process, to apply [Veterans' Preference](http://www.fedshirevets.gov/job/vetpref/index.aspx) for candidates who claim it.
+GSA HR returns a list of candidates who were categorized as Superior Qualified, and the selection panel (usually the hiring manager) then identifies which candidates to interview.

 ----

 ## The interview process

 The interview process begins with a 30-minute preliminary screening by phone or video call.
-Plan to talk about your skills and experience, what you're passionate about, and the work we do here.
+Plan to talk about your skills and experience, what you're passionate about, and to learn about the work we do here.

-If we'd like to chat with you more, we'll ask you to come in to one of our office locations or join us somewhere on the internet for a couple of longer conversations.
+If we'd like to chat with you more, we'll invite you to a series of video chats with 18F team members for a couple of longer conversations.

-After interviews, your point of contact on the 18F Talent Team will ask you for three professional references (names, titles, and email addresses).
+If we agree you're a good fit for the role after interviews, your point of contact on the 18F Talent Team will reach out to you with next steps.

-Once we hear back from your references, the **GSA Human Resources team** will ask you for additional documents in order to continue with the hiring process.

 -----

 ## After your interviews

-The GSA hiring process includes a tentative offer followed by an official offer.
+The hiring process continues in partnership with GSA HR, our parent federal agency’s human resources office.
+They're in charge of extending tentative and official final offers.
 Here's how that works:

 1. A GSA HR specialist calls you with a tentative offer, including salary.
 "Tentative" means the offer is contingent on [security clearance](#security-clearance-documents).
 2. If you accept the tentative offer, then we move to the next step.